Kevinbui16/Real-Time-Vegetable-Classification-with-Deep-Learning/README.md

 This dataset is taken from Kaggle, the link to which is:
   - https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset

+  - This dataset contains images from 15 classes, each comprising 1400 images.
+The proportion and picture resolution in this dataset is the same: 224×224, in *.jpg format.
 ## File Descriptions📄

 - **dataset.py**: Script for loading and preprocessing the dataset.